5 Awesome Hot Springs

 Radium Hot Springs in operation-Unsplash photo

-We did stop at the springs and enjoyed reading the interpretive signs about wildlife road bridges and underpasses.
-We’d been seeing the wildlife friendly structures spanning the road ever since Banff.
-They prevent wildlife from being caught on a land island surrounded by road and have reportedly decreased wildlife vehicle collisions by 80%.
+We did stop at the springs and enjoyed reading the interpretive signs about wildlife road bridges, and underpasses.
+We’d been seeing the wildlife-friendly structures spanning the road ever since Banff.
+They prevent wildlife from being caught on a land island surrounded by roads.
+Consequently, they reportedly decreased wildlife vehicle collisions by 80%.

 Since I had already made reservations, we decided to stay in the town of Radium Hot Springs.
-The plan was to go to Fairmont Hot Springs after our dinner at a cozy authentic Austrian restaurant in town.
-The mushroom schnitzel and beef roulade were Alps worthy fare.
-The Gateway Hotel, a sweet retro style motel in the heart of the town, was charming in that old school way.
-Plus, home baked scones made the breakfast the next morning a continental repast on steroids.
-Also, very tasty hard-boiled eggs with the yokes just a smidge soft topped it off.
-Go to Booking.com to reserve it.
+The plan was to go to Fairmont Hot Springs after our dinner at a cozy, authentic Austrian restaurant in town.
+The mushroom schnitzel and beef roulade were Alps-worthy fare.
+The Gateway Motel, a sweet retro-style motel in the heart of the town, was charming in that old school way.
+Plus, home-baked scones made the breakfast the next morning a continental repast on steroids.
+Also, very tasty hard-boiled eggs with the yolks just a smidge soft topped it off.

 The view from the Gateway Hotel